Here's Where I Belong

-Here's Where I Belong is a musical with a book by Alex Gordon and Terrence McNally, lyrics by Alfred Uhry, and music by Robert Waldman.
+Here's Where I Belong is a musical with a book by Alex Gordon (a nom de plume of the novelist Gordon Cotler) and Terrence McNally, lyrics by Alfred Uhry, and music by Robert Waldman.
 The musical closed after one performance on Broadway.

 Background

 Based on John Steinbeck's novel East of Eden, the allegorical tale centers on the Trasks and the Hamiltons, two families drawn to the rich farmlands of Salinas, California, in the early 20th century.
 While Steinbeck traced the two clans through three generations, the musical limits the action to the period between 1915 and 1917 and focuses primarily on the Cain and Abel aspects of the work.

 Production

 McNally asked that his name be removed from the credits prior to opening night.
 The official opening on Broadway was postponed from February 20, 1968, to March 2, 1968, to allow time for rewrites to the book.

 The musical premiered on Broadway at the Billy Rose Theatre on March 3, 1968, and closed after one performance and twenty previews.
-Directed by Michael Kahn and choreographed by Tony Mordente, the cast included Paul Rogers as Adam Trask, Walter McGinn as Caleb Trask, Ken Kercheval as Aron Trask, James Coco as Lee, Graciela Daniele as Faith, and Heather MacRae as Abra Bacon.
+Directed by Michael Kahn and choreographed by Tony Mordente, the cast included Paul Rogers as Adam Trask, Walter McGinn as Caleb Trask, Ken Kercheval as Aron Trask, Scott Jarvis as Rabbit Holman, James Coco as Lee, Graciela Daniele as Faith, and Heather MacRae as Abra Bacon.
 The scenery was by Ming Cho Lee, costumes by Ruth Morley, and lighting by Jules Fisher.

 The play was picketed by the newly formed Oriental Actors of America, a group of Asian American stage actors, as a protest against the practice of casting white actors in yellowface makeup to portray East Asian characters (usually Chinese or Japanese).
 The role of "Lee", the Trask family's Chinese cook, had been assigned to white actor (and future Academy Award nominee) James Coco.
 Variety would mention the picketing in its review of the failed musical and note, "On the basis of the show, they had a point."